MecchaElov/meccha-camouflage-V1.7.2/README.md

 - fixed menu issues (not launch)
 - better colloring in auto paint
 - faster painting
+( new! i only updated the launch and so it works for new update )

 # SetUp / download:
 (Follow the guide)